home-assistant/developers.home-assistant/docs/hassio_addon_security.md

-# Add-on Security

-## Rating
+---
+title: "Add-on security"
+---

-Hass.io rating every add-on of his wanted rights.
-A add-on with rating of 6 is very secure in other case with 1, you don't should run this add-on if you are not 100% sure that you can trust him.
+Hass.io rates every add-on based on the wanted rights.
+A add-on with a rating of 6 is very secure.
+If an add-on has a rating of 1, you shouldn't run this add-on unless you are 100% sure that you can trust the source.

-## Protectetion
+## Protection

-Default, all add-on run in a protection enabled modus and they protect the user that the add-on can grant to high rights on his system.
-If you want run a add-on with options they need to disable this add-on, you can disable this for you add-on over the API add-on options for that add-on.
-But be carfuly, a add-on with disabled protection can destroy your system!
+Default, all add-on run in a protection enabled modu.
+This mode prevents the add-on from getting any rights on the system.
+If an add-on requires more rights, you can disable this protection via the API add-on options for that add-on.
+But be carful, a add-on with disabled protection can destroy your system!

-# Make you add-on secure
+## Making a secure add-on

-Follow best praxis make your add-on secure:
+As a developer, follow the following best practices to make your add-on secure:

 - Don't run on host network
-- Create a AppArmor profile
+- Create an AppArmor profile
 - Map folders read only if you don't need write access